-Even though there are different types of companies which can be set up according to the Brazilian law, the two most popular ones are the limited liability company (Limitada) and the Corporation (S.A.).
+Even though there are different types of companies that can be set up according to Brazilian law, the two most popular ones are the limited liability company (Limitada) and the Corporation (S.A.).

 Starting with 2012, a new type of legal entity has been introduced in Brazil and it is made of a single member, known as a single-member or individual limited liability company (EIRELI).